 Iterable's API can be used to interact with a project's contacts, templates, campaigns, journeys and more.
 To authenticate with the API, use an API key.

-This document describes the types of API keys Iterable provides, how to create them and how to use them.
+This guide describes the types of API keys Iterable provides, how to create them, and how to use them.

 API key security